 As expected from cheaper manufacturing, the slide release has some sharp edges.
 Again, this is done to cut cost, but I recommend you hit that top corner with some sand paper, because that edge can leave a nice scratch when you try to use the slide release to chamber the first round.

 I don’t have a gauge, so I can’t measure the trigger pull weight.
-I can say it has a lot less pull weight than a SIG P226, or Ruger SP101 with an 8 lbs. hammer spring.
+I can say it has a lot less pull weight than a SIG P226, or Ruger SP101 with an 8-pound hammer spring.
 It has a very, very smooth pull that does not stack up at all to a very clean break.
 The one downside is the reset.
 You basically have to let the trigger out all the way before it will reset.
-I honestly prefer this smooth double action pull to the short striker fired pull on such a small pistol because it GREATLY reduces the likelihood of a NEGLIGENT DISCHARGE.
+I honestly prefer this smooth double-action pull to the short striker-fired pull on such a small pistol because it GREATLY reduces the likelihood of a NEGLIGENT DISCHARGE.

 Rest assured, this CW9 is not going to “go off” if you just so happen to touch the trigger while holstering or un-holstering, especially in a high adrenaline scenario.

 For such a small 9mm pistol, it is not that bad to shoot.
 It is not exactly uncomfortable, but given a box of 500 rounds, I’ll always opt to shoot a larger gun.
 That being said, there is nothing about firing this gun that will make you want to flinch, or not train with it, which might be the case with other smaller pocket 9s.